sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

     _Xamarin Business Trail confirmation_

 1. Now clean and rebuild the solution as we did above.
 Ensure that the solution builds without errors.
-This may take a few moments, since Visual Studio will need to restore components and packages that the projects require.

     > **Note**: If you see the error `The name 'InitializeComponent' does not exist in the current context` you may safely ignore it.